dannieRope/Marketing-Sales-Analysis-SQL-and-Power-BI-project/README.md

  Our recent marketing campaigns have not been as effective as they were expected to be; As a marketing analyst, I have been tasked by the Chief Marketing Officer to analyse the marketing dataset provided to understand this problem and propose data-driven solutions.

-This project aims to evaluate the effectiveness of recent marketing campaigns by analyzing marketing data.
+This project aims to evaluate the effectiveness of recent marketing campaigns by analyzing the [marketing data](https://www.kaggle.com/datasets/jackdaoud/marketing-data).
 Optimizing future marketing strategies and driving business growth require an understanding of the performance of these campaigns.
 In this analysis, various aspects of marketing data are examined, including segmentation of customers, campaign performance, channel effectiveness, and demographic trends.

 By examining these key areas, I aim to uncover actionable insights that will inform data-driven decision-making and guide strategic marketing initiatives.